 Step 3: PAINT the entire board white with Kilz on Day 1.
 This will give you a good base for the next layer of paint colors on the following day.

 Step 4: PAINT egg cartons with colors that match the PTE graphic you have chosen.
 On Day 2, paint each row checking that you have covered all sides.
-We used slips of construction paper between rows to avoid painting the rows beside the one the kids were working on.
-You could also use a painters’ tape, if desired.
+We used slips of construction paper between to avoid painting the rows beside the one the kids were working on.
+You could use a painters’ tape if desired.

 Older kids can generally free-hand without getting the paint in places they don’t intend.
 You will most likely have to mix colors to get the shades you want.
-(Tip: Save old applesauce cups or fruit cups to reuse as paint holders for these types of projects.)
+(Tip: Save old applesauce or fruit cups to use as paint holders for these types of projects.)

-Step 5: CUT out each element from the 11”x17” card stock copy of your PTE graphic.
-These will now be arranged on your egg cartons in order of the PTE and hot glued individually onto each egg carton to match the PTE graphic layout.
+Step 5: CUT out each element from the 11”x17” cardstock copy of your PTE graphic.
+Then, arrange them on the egg cartons in order of the Periodic Table of Elements.
+Next, hot glue one element label onto each egg carton bottom.